 As with other supplements, proper research is required before investing your money into them.

 You might have heard the term “legal steroids” floating around for a few supplements, but don’t believe the claims.
 Anabolic steroids are entirely different than these proposed “legal steroids.”
-You can check out Fitness on Steroids to see what some people consider to be the “goal” of using anabolic steroids.
+You can check out Muscle and Brawn to see what some people consider to be the “goal” of using anabolic steroids.

 The risks of steroid use are significant, and they range from the immediate time frame to the very long-term.